tigerbeetle/tigerbeetle/docs/DESIGN.md

 * **C ABI compatibility** to embed the TigerBeetle leader library or TigerBeetle network client directly into any language, to match the portability and ease of use of the [SQLite library](https://www.sqlite.org/index.html), the most used database engine in the world.
 * **Control the memory layout, alignment, and padding of data structures** to avoid cache misses and unaligned accesses and allow zero-copy parsing of data structures from off the network.
 * **Explicit static memory allocation** from the network all the way to the disk with **no hidden memory allocations**.
-* **OOM safety** as the TigerBeetle leader library needs to manage GBs of in-memory state without crashing.
+* **OOM safety** as the TigerBeetle leader library needs to manage GiBs of in-memory state without crashing.
 * Direct access to **io_uring** for fast, simple networking and file system operations.
 * Direct access to **fast CPU instructions** such as `POPCNT`, which are essential for the hash table implementation we want to use.
 * Direct access to **existing C libraries** without the overhead of FFI.